AmanRaj1608/aman-ki-baat/content/Hello-World.md

 This is a nice NextJS blog starter that you can use for your personal blog too.
 There are lots of [blog starter](https://next-learn-starter.now.sh/) available already.
 But here I tried extending the basic template to a more advanced blog page.

-when I create a new markdown file it creates a new page and automatically adds it just like

 For example, I have added some design support for different markdown commands like different heading, `For code sharing`, listing, etc.

 Yeah, I know syntax highlighting is not there.